Follow us on Social Media

 Santa Clara University actively promotes respect for the cultures and values of communities in which we send students by following local practices, whenever possible.
 We seek partnerships with institutions that are of mutual benefit to both institutions.

-SCU’s Membership in The Forum on Education Abroad
+Membership in The Forum on Education Abroad

-Santa Clara University is a member of The Forum on Education Abroad, the federally designated Standards Organization for Education Abroad and subscribes to best practices in keeping with the The Forum’s Standards of Good Practice for Education Abroad.
+Santa Clara University is a member of The Forum on Education Abroad, the federally designated Standards Organization for Education Abroad and subscribes to best practices in keeping with The Forum’s Standards of Good Practice for Education Abroad.

 Transparency Statement on Partner Programs

 Santa Clara University operates overseas educational programs in partnership with international institutions of higher learning and education providers.
-Santa Clara receives no payment for providing students to these universities or organizations.
+Santa Clara University does not receive payment for providing students to these universities or organizations.
 Programs are selected based on curricular alignment, academic excellence, and congruence with Santa Clara’s mission and goals.
 Some travel or other costs may be shared with the overseas partner when Santa Clara faculty and staff conduct site visits for assessment, risk management, and other professional activities.
 Santa Clara faculty and staff serving on partner institutions advisory boards or taking part in other professional governance or assessment activities may be partially or fully compensated for travel and other relevant expenses.
 Santa Clara faculty or staff receive no other compensation from partner educational institutions.